thorncp/task-it-to-me/stories/configure-colors.md

 Uptake of the app has greatly improved as reliability has gone up and features have increased.
 Unfortunately the mostly male team is now at the point where they cannot live with even a little pink text.
-The one senior developer who is a woman was offended by request to eliminate ping.
+The one senior developer who is a woman was offended by request to eliminate pink.
 So as a compromise, developers will be able to customize their own colors.

 Product people have been able to push this down to a minimal viable